-PADI has adapted structures called design patterns from architecture (Alexander, Ishikawa, & Silverstein, 1977) and software engineering (Gamma, Helm, Johnson, & Vlissides, 1994; Gardner, Rush, Crist, Konitzer, & Teegarden, 1998) to help organize information from domain analysis into the form of potential assessment arguments (Mislevy, Chudowsky, Draney, Fried, Gaffney, Haertel, et al., 2003).
+PADI has adapted structures called design patterns from architecture (Alexander, Ishikawa, & Silverstein, 1977) and software engineering (Gamma et al., 1994; Gardner, Rush, Crist, Konitzer, & Teegarden, 1998) to help organize information from domain analysis into the form of potential assessment arguments (Mislevy et al., 2003).
 An assessment design pattern helps domain experts and assessment designers fill in the slots of an assessment argument.
 Because the structure of the design pattern implicitly contains the structure of an assessment argument, filling in the slots simultaneously renders explicit the relationships among the pieces of information in terms of the roles they will play in the argument.
-We thus can speak of the assessment structure as provided by the Design Pattern, and the assessment substance as determined by the assessment designer (Mislevy, 2003).
+Thus, we can speak of the assessment structure as provided by the design pattern, and the assessment substance as determined by the assessment designer (Mislevy, 2003).

-Trable 2 shows the attributes of a PADI design pattern and their connection to the assessment argument, and Table 3 is the design pattern used in our running EDMS 738 example, "Model Elaboration".
+Table 2 shows the attributes of a PADI design pattern and their connection to the assessment argument, and Table 3 is the design pattern used in our running EDMS 738 example, "Model Elaboration."
 Design patterns are intentionally broad and non-technical.
 Centered around some aspect of KSAs, a design pattern is meant to offer a variety of approaches that can be used to get evidence about that knowledge or skill, organized in such a way as to lead toward the more technical work of designing particular tasks.
-Some other design patterns PADI has developed for use in assessing science inquiry include "Analyzing data quality," Model revision," "Design under constraints," Self-monitoring," and "Formulating a scientific explanation from a body of evidence."
+Some other design patterns PADI has developed for use in assessing science inquiry include "Analyzing Data Quality," Model Revision," "Design Under Constraints," Self-Monitoring," and "Formulating a Scientific Explanation from a Body of Evidence."